40 Best Freelance Writing Jobs and Proofreading Jobs (2020)

 FlexJobs has one of the largest databases of remote and flexible jobs.
 They offer a smooth job search experience by letting you sort by company name, location or newest jobs and not having to deal with distracting ads.
 Even though you’re required to pay a monthly fee of $14.95, you can completely trust FlexJobs with legitimate and scam-free jobs.

 Fiverr is another marketplace that’s great for those who are new to the world of freelancing.
 Interestingly, you can sell any service that’s legal and in compliance with Fiverr’s terms.
 It’s very easy to get started – sign up for free, create a portfolio, set a price and wait for clients to reach out to you.

-If you have been doing research on freelance writing, you’re bound to have come across Upwork.
-A marketplace for freelancers across various categories such as writing, marketing, designing, accounting and web development among others, Upwork is good for beginners and those who want to gain some experience.
+If you have been doing research on freelance writing jobs, you’re bound to have come across Upwork.
+A marketplace for freelancers across various categories such as writing, blogging, marketing, designing, accounting and web development among others, Upwork is good for beginners and those who want to gain some experience writing articles.